moznion/Test-UsedModules/README.md

 # NAME

-Test::UsedModules - It's new $module
+Test::UsedModules - Detects needless modules which are being used in your module

 # SYNOPSIS